mattbierner/cube-gif/documentation/about.md

 ![](https://raw.githubusercontent.com/mattbierner/cube-gif/gh-pages/documentation/images/cube-slice-top.png)

-Now, if we sample the gif cube at all points on this plane, we end up with a 2D image that has sampled multiple frames of the original animation.
+The sliced face is just another 2D surface, which we can than look at an image.
+Here's the slice image of the above slice.

 ![](https://raw.githubusercontent.com/mattbierner/cube-gif/gh-pages/documentation/images/cube-slice-image.png)

+This single image samples from multiple frames of the original animation, as well as multiple positions within each frame.

-We can slice the gif cube at any angle like this to create interesting new 3D shapes and 2D slices
+We can slice the gif cube at any angle like this to create interesting new 3D shapes and 2D slice images.

 ![](https://raw.githubusercontent.com/mattbierner/cube-gif/gh-pages/documentation/images/slice-angled.gif)

 # Usage